Rational Emotive Behavioral Therapy (REBT)

 Goal

-The primary goal of REBT is to help people identify and modify irrational beliefs that lead to emotional distress and self-defeating behaviors.
+The primary goal of Rational Emotive Behavioral Therapy (REBT) is to help people identify and modify irrational beliefs that lead to emotional distress and self-defeating behaviors.

 Think of it as teaching someone to be their own therapist.
 The ultimate aim is to help individuals develop a more flexible, rational philosophy of life that allows them to respond to challenges more adaptively.